-<noembed> element is a deprecated and non-standard way to provide alternative, or "fallback", content for browsers that do not support the
+<noembed> element is an obsolete, non-standard way to provide alternative, or "fallback", content for browsers that do not support the

-<embed> element or do not support embedded content an author wishes to use.
+<embed> element or do not support the type of embedded content an author wishes to use.
 This element was deprecated in HTML 4.01 and above in favor of placing fallback content between the opening and closing tags of an